Qawaz/K-OpenApi-Parser/GettingStarted.md

-# Getting Started with KaiZen OpenAPI Parser
+# Getting Started with K OpenAPI Parser

 ## Build

-KaiZen-OpenAPI-Parser requires a Java 8 JDK, and will require changes to build on later Java versions.
-All the software currently resides in a single Eclipse/Maven project located in `kaizen-openapi-parser`.
+K-OpenAPI-Parser requires a Java 8 JDK, and will require changes to build on later Java versions.
+All the software currently resides in a single Eclipse/Maven project located in `K-openapi-parser`.

 From this directory, you can use:
 * `mvn package` to build locally